Kathi excelled at teaching writing and natural sciences as a classroom teacher. Today, she combines her research, knowledge and photography!

 5. Eastern White Pine Tree (Pinus strobus)

-This native tree has the distinction of being the tallest tree in the eastern regions of North America.
-Pre-colonial stands were reported over 200 feet (50 meters) in height.
-Presently, the tallest specimens in Hartwick Pines Michigan State Park are over 160 feet (49 meters) tall.
+- Eastern White pine is a large, fast growing tree, typically reaching to 100 feet (30m) in height with up to 40 feet (12m) spread.
+But this native tree has the distinction of being the tallest tree in the eastern regions of North America.
+Pre-colonial stands were reported over 200 feet (50m) in height.

-Mature trees can easily live 200 plus years of age, with some Michigan trees that have approached 500 years of age.
+- Mature trees can easily live 200 plus years of age, with some Michigan trees that have approached 500 years of age.

 This native pine once covered much of North Central and Northeastern North America, but only "1" percent remains today.
 At the turn of the century, White Pines were clear cut during Michigan’s lumber era, which rebuilt Chicago after the Great Fire of 1871.
 The trees were favored because they were easily accessible occurring in pure stands and floated well.
 By the early 1900's, over 100 million of Michigan pine trees had been felled in the Lower Peninsula before lumber companies targeted the Upper Peninsula.
 During this era, the Southwestern Michigan lumber and ship-building town of Singapore became buried in sand, lost forever as a result of clear cutting.

 In 1955, the Eastern White Pine became Michigan's state tree.

-The Eastern White Pine was called the Tree of Peace by the Iroquois and Ojibway who used every part of the tree, including the bark, cones, needles or resin for food, medicine, boat making and various crafts.
+The Eastern White Pine was called the Tree of Peace by the Iroquois and Ojibway Native Americans who used every part of the tree, including the bark, cones, needles or resin for food, medicine, boat making and various crafts.

 The wood of White Pines were the most significant trade commodity and building material of the New World during the colonial period as early as the 1600's.